 Imbalances can manifest as weakened or stagnated Qi which can lead to pain or various internal disorders.
 Qi is the energy that runs through meridians.
-Qi in western terms can be understood as a group of physiological actions in the body such as electricity, nerve conductivity, blood and lymph circulation and meridians are pathways that run along fascial planes, major nerves and blood vessels to connect all areas of the body.
+Qi in western terms can be understood as a group of physiological actions in the body such as electricity, nerve conductivity, blood and lymph circulation and meridians are pathways that run along fascial planes, major nerves and blood vessels which connect all areas of the body.

 Acupuncture takes advantage of these connections by tapping into this system and regulating its function.
 The needles create micro trauma that promote healing and ultimately homeostasis.

 Acupuncture is just one modality of TCM.
 Herbal medicine prescriptions are another very important part of treatment.
 TCM practitioners are trained in other modalities such as cupping, moxibustion, electrical stimulation, and nutritional counseling.